nicoverbruggen/NickelDissolve/README.md

 # NickelDissolve

+> [!WARNING]
+> **Work in progress — not ready for general use.** This is an experimental prototype under active
+> development.
+Only a few devices are verified, colour-page handling is incomplete, and the config and
+> behaviour may still change.
+Try it only if you know what you're doing and don't mind rough edges.
+> (It's reversible and shouldn't brick your device — see [Safety](#safety) — but there are no guarantees.)

 A [NickelHook](https://github.com/pgaskin/NickelHook) mod that gives Kobo a **Kindle-style directional page-turn animation** — the new page sweeps in as a band-wipe across the screen, instead of a single flat refresh.

-> **Status: working prototype on the Kobo Clara B&W.** The wipe, greyscale quality, and
+> **Status: working prototype on the Kobo Clara BW.** The wipe, greyscale quality, and
 > automatic forward/back direction all work on-device.
 See *Platform support* for other models.

 ## What it does